matthewgranstrom/ndt-sweepstakes-rankings/README.md

 Also, this script expects two word documents, which will bookend the tables generated:

-1.`sweepstakes-table-template.docx` should contain any introduction.
+1.`sweepstakes-table-template.docx` should contain any introduction or front matter.
 The first table style in this document will be used in each of the tables generated.
 In addition, any instance of `$YEAR` will be replaced with the chosen year, and `$SEASON_<FOO>` will be replaced with a formatted season string.
 2.`sweepstakes-procedure.docx` contains any conclusion or appendices.

 ## Future plans:

-1. Jupyter notebook is a great tool, but expect (February 2024) a major refactor to allow the script to be run with standard Python3, taking command-line input for the year and season.
-2. The fall report works as intended, but the spring report should include a list of new schools and a list of 'movers'.
+1. The fall report works as intended, but the spring report should include a list of new schools and a list of 'movers'.
 This requires last year's reports be generated and loaded.
-3. In the first elim round, sweepstakes procedure stipulates that a maximum of half the field can earn sweepstakes points in any elim.
+2. In the first elim round, sweepstakes procedure stipulates that a maximum of half the field can earn sweepstakes points in any elim.
 None of the tournaments listed in 2023 cleared more than half of its entries, but a tournament doing so would result in extra points being awarded for teams that would not clear at an ADA tournament.
+3. Ideally, you would run this script and it would go download the results for you.
+There were some high schoolers who DDOS'ed Tabroom a few years ago, I wonder if their API is any good.